-Meetings are held at the end of each phase with the student, their preceptor(s) and the assigned hospital EMSC/ Educator to validate achievement of the objectives for that phase.
+Meetings are held at the end of each phase with the student, their preceptor(s) and the assigned hospital EMSC/ Educator to validate achievement of the objectives.
 Attendance by the Provider EMSC is welcome, but not mandatory.
 However, the PEMSC must sign the Phase II Progress Report and Summative Evaluation.

-SCHEDULING: Students must coordinate and confirm possible meeting dates and times with their Hospital EMSC/educator and preceptor at least three weeks prior to the desired meeting date.
+SCHEDULING: Students must coordinate and confirm possible meeting dates and times with their Hospital EMSC/educator and preceptor as soon as possible to ensure that they are on the HEMSC's calendar.

-PRIOR TO MEETING - DOCUMENTS TO SUBMIT TO EMSC/EDUCATOR: Students must organize their patient care reports by nature of call and submit blinded PCRs for each call on which they participated during that phase along with the Critique forms with skill competencies evaluated by the preceptor, ECGs and capnography tracings (if applicable), and drug cards for selective prescription drugs taken by each patient to the hospital EMSC/educator at least one week in advance of the meeting.
-The EMSC/educator will review all of the submissions and determine which will be discussed at the phase meeting.
+PRIOR TO MEETING - DOCUMENTS TO SUBMIT to the HOSPITAL EMSC/EDUCATOR: Students must organize their patient care reports by nature of call and submit blinded PCRs plus the Critique forms with skill competencies evaluated by the preceptor, copies of ECG and capnography tracings (if applicable), and drug cards for prescription drugs taken by each patient to the hospital EMSC/educator at least one week prior to the meeting.
+The submission may be done electronically or in print format depending on the nurse's preference.
+The HEMSC/educator will review the submissions and determine which ones will be discussed at the meeting.

-During the meeting, students must be prepared to discuss each patient's history including prescribed meds, physical exam findings, possible causes or contributing factors to the patient's condition; pathophysiology of the condition, how they reached their paramedic impression; interventions/medications administered by EMS, and responses to interventions.
+During the meeting, students must be prepared to discuss patient chief complaint and history of present illness (HPI), past medical history (SAMPLE) with an emphasis on prescribed meds and compliance, physical exam findings, possible causes or contributing factors to the patient's condition; pathophysiology of the condition, how they reached their paramedic impression; interventions/medications administered by EMS, responses to interventions, alerts called to OLMC, and how the patient disposition was determined.
 See the first page of the critique form for "fair game" questions.